-- a.
-Posting on the Council's website; and - b.
-Correspondence, either electronically or in written form, to interested Persons in accordance with a list of such Persons compiled by the Council.
-Any interested Person may have his or her name added to the list by making a written request to the Secretariat.
-The host State shall also provide a copy of the notice to the project Applicant, either electronically or in written form.
-Binding arbitration may not be undertaken by any Party under this Section. - 2.
+- Any Party desiring to arbitrate its dispute with one or more other Parties shall send to the Chair and Secretariat via email or U.S. or Canadian postal mail a written request for arbitration identifying the Parties to the dispute and the issues to be arbitrated.
+The Secretariat will distribute a copy of the notice to all of the Parties. - 2.
 Each Party, whether or not identified as a Party to the dispute in the written request for arbitration, shall within 30 days of its receipt of the request send to the requesting Party, the Chair and the Secretariat via email or U.S. or Canadian postal mail a written response to the request agreeing or objecting to the request or opting out of participation in the arbitration.

 The Secretariat will distribute a copy of the response to all Parties to the Compact.
 If any Party objects to the arbitration, or if a Party identified in the written request opts out, the arbitration shall not proceed. - 3.
 The Parties participating in the arbitration ("Arbitration Parties") shall unanimously agree on the procedures to be followed in the arbitration.
-Absent unanimous agreement, the following procedures should apply to the arbitration: - a.
-The dispute shall be determined by arbitration administered by the International Center for Dispute Resolution of the American Arbitration Association ("ICDR") in accordance with its International Arbitration Rules. - b.
-The place of arbitration shall be Chicago, Illinois, USA. - c.
-The language of the arbitration shall be English. - d.
+Absent unanimous agreement, the following procedures should apply to the arbitration: - i.
+The dispute shall be determined by arbitration administered by the International Center for Dispute Resolution of the American Arbitration Association ("ICDR") in accordance with its International Arbitration Rules. - ii.
+The place of arbitration shall be Chicago, Illinois, USA. - iii.
+The language of the arbitration shall be English. - iv.
 The Arbitration Parties should attempt to agree upon a single arbitrator.
 In the absence of agreement, there shall be three arbitrators, one selected by the initiating Party jointly with any other Arbitration Parties similarly aligned within 30 days of the expiration of the period in Section 501.2, the second selected by the other Arbitration Party or Parties with opposing alignments within the same time period, and the third, who shall act as the presiding arbitrator, selected by the two Party-appointed arbitrators within 30 days thereafter.
 Any arbitrator not selected within these time periods shall be selected by ICDR.
-When selecting an arbitrator, preference shall be given to persons with experience in water resource management or water resource law. - e.
+When selecting an arbitrator, preference shall be given to persons with experience in water resource management or water resource law. - v.
 In addition to the authority conferred on the arbitral tribunal by its arbitration rules, the arbitral tribunal shall have the authority to order such production of documents as may be reasonably requested by any Arbitration Party or by the arbitral tribunal itself.
-No Arbitration Party shall make any application pursuant to 28 U.S.C. §1782. - f.
-The arbitral tribunal shall have the power to recommend any remedy or relief that it deems appropriate, including conservatory relief and injunctive relief. - g.
-The arbitration award and any recommended remedy or relief are advisory only and may not be entered as a judgment in any court, tribunal, or other adjudicatory body.
+No Arbitration Party shall make any application pursuant to 28 U.S.C. §1782. - vi.
+The arbitral tribunal shall have the power to grant any remedy or relief that it deems appropriate, whether provisional or final, including conservatory relief and injunctive relief, and any such measures ordered by the arbitral tribunal shall, to the extent permitted by applicable law, be deemed to be a final award on the subject matter of the measures and shall be enforceable as such.